Musashi Miyamoto Learn Japanese with JapanesePod101.com

 You cannot profit from small techniques particularly when full armor is worn.
 My Way of strategy is the sure method to win when fighting for your life one man against five or ten.
 There is nothing wrong with the principle "one man can beat ten, so a thousand men can beat ten thousand".
 You must research this.
 Of course you cannot assemble a thousand or ten thousand men for everyday training.
 But you can become a master of strategy by training alone with a sword, so that you can understand the enemy's strategies, his strength and resources, and come to appreciate how to apply strategy to beat ten thousand enemies.

 Any man who wants to master the essence of my strategy must research diligently, training morning and evening.
-Thus can he polish his skill, become free from self, and realise extraordinary ability.
+Thus can he polish his skill, become free from self, and realize extraordinary ability.
 He will come to possess miraculous power.
 This is the practical result of strategy."

 "In strategy you must know the Ways of other schools, so I have written about various other traditions of strategy in this the Wind Book.